JuliaPolynomialMatrices/PolynomialMatrices.jl/README.md

 ## Polynomial matrix in Julia as an `Array` of polynomials

-This matrix of univariate polynomials can be created in Julia by combining the functionality of the standard Julia `Array` (or `Matrix`) type and the `Poly` type provided by the [`Polynomials`](https://github.com/JuliaMath/Polynomials.jl) package.
+A matrix of univariate polynomials can be created in Julia by combining the functionality of the standard Julia `Array` (or `Matrix`) type and the `Poly` type provided by the [`Polynomials`](https://github.com/JuliaMath/Polynomials.jl) package.
 Our example polynomial matrix can be entered in Julia as

 ```julia
 julia> using Polynomials